AdobeDocs/experience-manager-64.en/help/forms/using/wip/extending-the-default-meta-model.md

 discoiquuid: da932c21-3ef2-4484-bdbc-415f5dd6caf1
 ---

-# DO NOT PUBLISH Extending the default meta-model{#do-not-publish-extending-the-default-meta-model}
+# DO NOT PUBLISH Extending the default meta-model {#do-not-publish-extending-the-default-meta-model}

 Automated Forms Conversion service identifies and extracts form objects from legacy forms.
 Meta-model helps the service to decide how the extracted objects are represented in an adaptive form.
 For example, a legacy form can have many different types of representations of a date and the meta-model helps map all the representations of date with date component of adaptive forms.
 Meta-model also allows the service to pre-configure validations, rules, data patterns, help text, and accessibility properties of adaptive form components.